aappddeevv/scala-vdom/README.md

 same class but not with objets of another VNode class.
 This allows the diff logic to be concentrated in the VNode class.

-You can control the

 The diff algorithm tries to find the smallest and/or most efficient set of Patches to mutate the original VDom into the target VDome.

-Currently, there are no optimizations an the entire tree is re-created :-) Once teh basic design of the library is fleshed out, I'll optimize the diff process.
+Currently, there are no optimizations.
+The entire tree is re-created :-) Ouch!

+Below are my notes for looking into diffing optimizations:

+* Use of the key.
+* Use of fancy tree changes searching algorithms.
+* Use of of explicit "no changes here" tags in VNode.
+* Use of ThunkVNode.
+* Lenses (you can use these now for VNode mutation) that point out where changes "might" occur.
+In other words, given a big tree, "here's" the places in the big tree to look for changes.

 ## Issues
 There are many issues that currently make this library unusable for production use.
 These